micro-ROS/benchmarking_shadow-builder/README.md

 ```

 Then once this is done, as you might already have a gcc on your machine, the
-update-alternative should be put in place to have different use of gcc.
+update-alternative should be used to have different version of gcc.
 If the
-alternative for gcc is available on your machine you can direclty skip the
+alternative for gcc is available and set up on your machine, you can direclty skip the
 command block below.

 ``` shell